Stability versions of Erd\H{o}s-Ko-Rado type theorems, via isoperimetry: Problems for further research

 \mn \textbf{Stability in cases where the extremal example is not a $t$-umvirate or its dual.} It seems that the techniques used in this paper are applicable only in cases where the extremal family (corresponding to $\epsilon=0$), or its dual, is a family for which equality holds in the biased edge-isoperimetric inequality on the hypercube (Theorem \ref{thm:skewed-iso}), i.e., the extremal family must be a $t$-umvirate or its dual.
 It would be interesting to see whether these techniques can be adapted to cases where the extremal family is more complex, e.g., the full Ahlswede-Khachatrian theorem, where the extremal families are isomorphic to $\F_{n,k,t,r} = \{S: |S \cap [t+2r]| \geq t+r\}$.
-We note that in a recent work~\cite{KL16+}, the two last named authors established a stability version of the full AK theorem.
-However, the techniques used in~\cite{KL16+} are rather different from those we use here, and the results obtained there do not imply the results presented here.
+We note that in a recent work~\cite{KL16+}, the authors established a stability version of the full AK theorem, for $k/n$ bounded away from zero.
+However, the techniques used in~\cite{KL16+} are rather different from those we use here, and the results obtained there do not imply Theorem \ref{thm:stability-uniform-t}, even in the special case where $k/n$ is bounded away from zero.
+(They do, on the other hand, imply the less sharp Corollary \ref{corr:rough}.)

 \mn \textbf{Sharp stability for the Erd\H{o}s matching conjecture.} The most obvious open question in this area is to resolve the Erd\H{o}s matching conjecture.
 We also conjecture the following strengthening of Theorem \ref{Thm:k-uniform-matching}. \begin{conjecture} Let $s,k,n \in \mathbb{N}$ with $n \geq (s+1)k$.
 Let $d \in \mathbb{N}$, and suppose $\mathcal{F} \subset [n]^{(k)}$ is such that $m(\F) = s$ and